-Judged as outstanding in our British Schools Overseas (BSO) inspection in November 2023, Post 16 at HIS is a thriving, challenging and supportive learning environment.
+Judged as outstanding in our most recent British Schools Overseas (BSO) inspection and very good by KHDA, Post 16 at HIS is a thriving, challenging and supportive learning environment.
 As a small but growing Post 16 we take pride in knowing our students - this enables us to guide and support them in a personalised way whilst allowing them to take responsibility for their learning and personal growth and development.